Real-time speech translation with 3-second latency

 Output source language recognition results

 session.input_audio_transcription.modelparameter.
-When you set the parameter toqwen3-asr-flash-realtime, the server returns the speech recognition result of the input audio (the original source language text) in addition to the translation.
-When this feature is enabled, the server returns the following events:conversation.item.input_audio_transcription.text: Returns the recognition result as a stream.conversation.item.input_audio_transcription.completed: Returns the final result after recognition is complete.
+When set toqwen3-asr-flash-realtime, the server returns both the translation and the speech recognition result (original text) for the input audio.
+When this feature is enabled, the server returns the following events:conversation.item.input_audio_transcription.text: Streams the recognition results.conversation.item.input_audio_transcription.completed: Returns the final result after the recognition is complete.

 -